shabunin/bobaos.cf/README.md

 ## Intro

-This module will allow you to control KNX datapoints with help of [Weinzirl BAOS modules](https://weinzierl.de/index.php/en/all-knx/knx-module-en)
+This module will allow you to control KNX datapoints with help of [Weinzierl BAOS modules](https://weinzierl.de/index.php/en/all-knx/knx-module-en)

 ## Hardware installation